phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ![Servo Block](/images/arduino-block/lesson-4/step27.png)

-28) Upload the code you see the servo going slowly one way and really fast the other way.
-Also take a look at the "Serial Monitor".
+28) Upload the code.
+See the servo going slowly one way and fast the other way.
+Also, take a look at the "Serial Monitor".

 ![Upload Code](/images/arduino-block/lesson-4/step28a.png)